mdrayaanpasha/mdrayaanpasha/README.md

 👋 Yello, I’m Rayaan Pasha!

-💻 I make cool stuff with MERN, PHP, and more, and I Love Data Structures and Algorithms.
+💻 I make cool stuff with MERN, PHP, and more, and I ❤️ Data Structures and Algorithms.
 Graphs and Trees are my jam!!!

 🌱 Currently a freshman at St. Joseph’s University, Bengaluru, juggling my BCA studies.